GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 gcloud compute ssh cifar10-estimator --zone=us-west1-b
 ```

-(Note: In the latter case, if this is your first time SSHing into a GCE instance, you will be prompted to generate an SSH key for this purpose.)
+(Note: In the latter case, if this is your first time SSHing into a Compute Engine instance, you will be prompted to generate an SSH key for this purpose.)

 Now, we need to make our GPUs available to TensorFlow by installing CUDA drivers and the cuDNN library.
 We will follow the instructions [here](https://www.tensorflow.org/install/install_linux).